 Diplomates who are completing Year A requirements must mail or email to ACBN the certificate of attendance or college transcript from the completed educational seminar which should include the name and address of the individual, title of the course, sponsoring institution, number of hours completed, date, and location.
 ACBN will confirm that the seminar is an Approved ACBN Seminar for the Year A requirement.
-This list is on the website acbn.org under Approved Seminars 20.
-Completion of a seminar for the Year A requirement that is not pre-approved as indicated on the ACBN web site does not meet the requirements.
+This list is on the website acbn.org under Approved Seminars in the Members Only section.
+Completion of a seminar for the Year A or B requirement that is not pre-approved as indicated on the ACBN web site does not meet the requirements.